Jayflashy/simple-blog/README.md

 ### Running the Server

-To start the server, use the following command:
+To start the server, use the owing command:

 ```sh
 npm start